OSS-Java-Seminar-2023/CarPazar/README.md

 Each car listing has specific requirements:

--At least one picture
+  - At least one picture
--Price
+  - Price
--Listing title
+  - Listing title
--Listing description
+  - Listing description
--Key details about the car
+  - Key details about the car
--Contact information of the seller
+  - Contact information of the seller
--Mileage, year, make, and model of the car
+  - Mileage, year, make, and model of the car

 ### Search Bar